 - Doxylamine (brand names such as Unisom, Nighttime Sleep Aid)

-Common side effects of OTC sleep aids and sleeping pills
+Common side effects of antihistamine sleeping pills

-- Moderate to severe drowsiness the next day
+- Moderate to severe drowsiness the next day.

-- Dizziness and forgetfulness
+- Dizziness and forgetfulness.

-- Clumsiness, feeling off balance
+- Clumsiness, feeling off balance.

-- Constipation and urinary retention
+- Constipation and urinary retention.

-- Blurred vision
+- Blurred vision.

-- Dry mouth and throat
+- Dry mouth and throat.

 There are several different types of prescription sleeping pills, classified as sedative hypnotics.
 In general, these medications act by working on receptors in the brain to slow down the nervous system.
 Some medications are used more for inducing sleep, while others are used for staying asleep.
-Some last longer than others in your system (a longer half life), and some have a higher risk of becoming habit forming.
+Some last longer than others in your system (a longer half-life), and some have a higher risk of becoming habit forming.

 Benzodiazepine sedative hypnotic sleeping pills